Syrion89/syrion89.github.io/_posts/2020-07-25-htb-cascade.md

 ### User Flag

-Let’s start by enumerating all the service on the machine with a TCP scan:
+Let’s start by enumerating all the services on the machine with a TCP scan:

 ~~~
 root@kali:~# nmap -sT -sV -T4 10.10.10.182 -p-